Romans in France small group history tour

-The Romans in France tour explores some of the major remains of the Roman occupation between the 1st century BC and the 4th century AD.
-Roman Gaul occupied an area that includes modern France, Belgium, Luxembourg, and Germany southwest of the Rhine.
+This tour is designed for senior or mature travellers, and everyone keen to delve into history are welcome, be in couples or a .
+The Romans in France tour explores some of the major remains of the Roman occupation between the 1st century BC and the 4th century AD through beautiful landscapes.
+Roman Gaul occupied an area that includes modern European countries such as France, Belgium, Luxembourg, and Germany southwest of the Rhine.
 To this area the Romans brought roads, bridges, education, and cities.
 Perhaps, above all, they brought the Pax Romana or Peace of Rome.
 It was the resulting freedom from pirates, roving bandits, and other invaders which allowed the area to grow prosperous.
 During their occupation they built magnificent villas, aqueducts, amphitheatres, theatres, temples, and whole cities.
 The remains of these structures are visible today, 2,000 years later.

 Augustus completed the Roman conquest of Gaul between 27 and 12 BC.
 For the next 200 years the “Roman Peace” was maintained with the exception of a few local revolts and occasional civil strife.